AQuaZar/kottans-backend/task-data-structure/README.md

     url = "http://localhost:8000/"

-    data = {"data_type": "linked_list", "action": "insert", "value": "Joske"}
+    data = {"data_type": "linked_list", "action": "insert", "value": "Jonathan"}
     data = json.dumps(data)
     r = requests.put(url, data)

 In this example the PUT request is performed.
-As a result of request string _"Joske"_ will be _inserted_ in _linked list_ hold in local server memory.
+As a result of request string _"Jonathan"_ will be _inserted_ in _linked list_ hold in local server memory.

 To check state of our linked list we can use GET request: